aster Day.

 Mr Sharif expressed "grief and sorrow over the sad demise of innocent lives".
 He has postponed a planned trip to the UK.

-The explosion, believed to have been carried out by one suicide bomber, hit the main gate to the Gulshan-e-Iqbal park in the early evening, a short distance from the children's playground.
+the main gate to the Gulshan-e-Iqbal park in the early evening, a short

 Officials said the device had been packed with ball bearings.
+Police stood guard at the scene after the attack

 The popular was more crowded than usual, as Lahore's minority Christians were celebrating Easter at its funfair.